 Faculty are provided 48 hours (2 business days) for responses to basic e-mail and phone communications and 3 days for issuing grades on individual assignments and 3 days for final course grades.
-Faculty are provided 7 days for issuing feedback on dissertation work.
-For dissertation work, faculty and students are required to have a minimum of two synchronous (phone or virtual meeting) exchanges per term with substantive and rigorous interaction.
+Faculty are provided 5 days for issuing feedback on dissertation or research project work.
+For dissertation or research project work, faculty and students are required to have a minimum of two synchronous (phone or virtual meeting) exchanges per term with substantive and rigorous interaction.